amtakeuchi/securi-tee-react/src/projects/📡-cybersecurity-financial-threat-intelligence-aggregator-flask-web-app.md

 The result is a clean, lightweight web dashboard that shows me the latest threat intelligence and financial risk signals in near real-time, tailored for me.

+**🔧 Key Features & Technologies**

+\-Python (3.12)

+\-Flask web framework for handling routing, rendering, and server-side logic.

+\-Feedparser for parsing traditional RSS and Atom feeds.

+\-Requests + BeautifulSoup for HTML web scraping (Bloomberg and other non-RSS content).

+\-Flask-Caching to reduce redundant requests and speed up page loads by caching fetched articles for 10 minutes.

+\-Asynchronous fetching with concurrent.futures.

+\-ThreadPoolExecutor to parallelize feed and scraper requests without blocking the web server.

 **📊 Why This Matters**

 In cybersecurity, timing is everything.
 Getting a zero-day disclosure, nation-state attribution, or critical infrastructure ransomware report even 30 minutes before your competitors can make all the difference in patching, escalation, or response prep.
 This tool helps me stay a step ahead without the noise.